 We have been helping our patients improve their health and optimize their weight with prescribed lifestyle modification.
 We redefine healthy nutrition and teach patients about the relationship between unhealthy refined and processed foods and chronic illness.
 The science of carbohydrate and fat metabolism, insulin resistance, inflammation and chronic metabolic disease is revealing.”

 “Dietary carbohydrates are the optional fuel and most people consume too much.
 Natural dietary fats were never unhealthy.
-Teaching patients how to make better food choices based on the carbohydrate content controls hunger, promotes weight loss and improves health.”
+We Teach patients how to make better food choices based on reducing carbohydrate content to control hunger, promote weight loss and improve health.”

 “Obesity and overweight are truly the resultant symptoms of chronic metabolic disease, ultimately caused by the many inflammatory foods in our diet.
 Blaming behavior (that we eat too much and exercise too little) for why we get fat is a short-sighted explanation, especially when considering our present day understanding of metabolism.”